Australian Border Force: Ranks and insignia

 The Australian Border Force has its own rank structure.
-Uniformed Australian Border Force officers have their rank displayed on their shoulder epaulettes, attached to shirts, jumpers or jacket.
+Uniformed Australian Border Force officers have their rank displayed on their shoulder epaulettes, attached to shirts, jumpers or jackets.
 The rank and epaulette styling is in line with many other border agencies and shares close similarities with its United Kingdom counterpart, the Border Force.
 The uniforms are dark navy blue and feature shoulder patches of the ABF logo on them.

-The ABF rank insignia's have four components placed against an ink navy coloured field:
+The ABF rank insignia have four components placed against an ink navy coloured field: